Democrats Have Wrapped Their Public Case On Impeachment. What Comes Next?

 Skeptical Democrats said that discussion had to be placed in the context of the broader saga.
 The White House had become aware about inquiries about the halted Ukraine aid and Trump knew the game was up, they argue.

-Rep. Eric Swalwell, D-Calif., compared Trump to someone who had been pulled over for speeding and immediately telling the police officer: "I didn't rob the bank.
+Rep. Eric Swalwell, D-Calif., compared Trump to someone who has been pulled over for speeding and immediately tells the police officer: "I didn't rob the bank.
 I didn't rob the bank," Swalwell said on Thursday.

 For Republicans, Sondland's evidence underscored that there is no case here.